• ECTS CREDITS

 ECTS - EUROPEAN CREDIT TRANSFER AND ACCUMULATION SYSTEM

-Institutions which apply ECTS publish their course catalogues on the web, including detailed descriptions of study programmes, units of learning, university regulations and student services.
-Course descriptions contain learning outcomes (what students are expected to know, understand and be able to do) and workload (the time students typically need to achieve the learning outcomes), expressed in terms of credits (and hours of study).
+Institutions using ECTS credits should publish their course catalogs including detailed descriptions of the study programs offered, learning units, university regulations and student services.
+Each course should present its learning outcomes (what students expect to know, understand and be able to do after completing the course) and workloads (the time students typically require to achieve these learning outcomes) expressed in terms of credits (and hours of study).
+These data are key to establishing the level of quality and accreditation of any educational institution.

-The EQF - European Qualifications Framework will make the current official validation (homologation) procedures unnecessary in most cases when the education quality and training is provided according to the ECTS guidelines.
+The European Qualifications Framework (EQF) intends to make current official validation procedures (homologations) unnecessary when education and training are offered according to ECTS credit guidelines.

 ECTS credits become the common language to attest education quality, academic recognition and accreditation.